vortexntnu/vortex-asv/guidance/d_star_lite/d_star_lite/README.md

 ![Path](https://drive.google.com/uc?export=download&id=1il-i2aJM3pkQacTO8Jg77_2zDVcZF1ty)

 # D* lite node
-The node is responsible for communicating the waypoints found form the algorithm and send them to the waypoint manager.
+The node is responsible for communicating the waypoints found from the algorithm and send them to the waypoint manager.
 The node receives the obstacle map from the mission planner.